ignite/cli/docs/3 Starport/2 Project Scaffolding.md

 Scaffolding a Stargate app currently uses version `^0.40` of the Cosmos SDK.

-A typical directory structore for a Stargate app `foo` will contain the following structure:
+A typical directory structure for a Stargate app `foo` will contain the following structure:

 ```
 ├── app